jez/pandoc-sidenote/README.md

 [Tufte Pandoc CSS], a project which uses it.
 In particular, take a look at the Makefile included in that project.

+The core functionality is also exposed as a library, which can be called by Haskell applications such as Hakyll.

 ## Dependencies

 `pandoc-sidenote` is built against Pandoc version 1.18.
 You'll need to upgrade